frederickf/bqpjs/README.md

   * `(C AND (A OR B)) NOT D`

 ### Order of operations
-Quarries will be evaluated in the following order in the absence of parenthesis:
+Queries will be evaluated in the following order in the absence of parenthesis:
 1. NOT
 2. AND
 3. OR